 Newton Presbyterian Manor opened in 1949 in Newton, Kan. as the organization’s first community.
 It set the foundation for company’s mission to provide quality senior services guided by Christian values.

 A lot has changed in 75 years.
-PMMA has grown into a family of 15 senior living communities across Kansas and Missouri and a newly opened campus in Colorado Springs.
+PMMA has grown into a family of 16 senior living communities across Kansas and Missouri, and now including a newly opened campus in Colorado Springs.

 As a 501(c)(3) nonprofit organization, PMMA reinvests all revenue directly back into its communities.
 This commitment is evident in the many renovations across our campuses, modernizing facilities to meet 21st-century standards.
 Over the years, accommodations, services, and amenities have been upgraded, care standards have advanced, and our vision of senior living has evolved to better serve our residents.